tankzercode/chezGutave/README.md

 The server should be accessible on `localhost:3630`, and the client on `localhost:5173`.

 If you want to close them `docker compose down`.

+## Tests

+### Server

+To run server tests your need to run the `docker-compose.test.yml` instead of the normal `docker-compose.yml`

+To do that you should run: `docker compose up -f docker-compose.test.yml -d`.

+### Client

+To run client tests you need to start docker as normal and then go into the client directory and run `npx cypress open`.

+This should open a browser where you can access, edit and create e2e tests.